Exhaust smoke and coolant diagnostic guide

 What to check first

-1. Check if smoke clears
+1. Check whether the smoke clears

 2. Check coolant level cold

-3. Watch temperature
+3. Watch the temperature gauge

 Overheating with white smoke and coolant loss needs urgent diagnosis.

-4. Smell the exhaust
+4. Smell the exhaust carefully

 A sweet smell can suggest coolant vapour rather than normal condensation.